Skip to main content

 Defense has also had masters in the point guard position.
-Although historically defensive impact is associated with interior players or physical specialists on the wings, numerous point guards have built legendary careers thanks to their ability to pressure the ball, anticipate passing lanes, and set the defensive pace for their teams.
+Although defensive impact is historically associated with interior players or physical specialists on the wings, numerous point guards have built legendary careers thanks to their ability to pressure the ball, anticipate passing lanes, and set the defensive tempo for their teams.

-Based on a ranking of the best defenders in NBA history, a specific ranking by positions has been compiled.
-From that global selection of 79 great defensive specialists, emerge the top ten defensive point guards the league has seen, players who stood out for their intensity, tactical intelligence, and ability to create turnovers in their opponents.
+From a ranking of the best defenders in NBA history, a specific ranking by positions has been created.
+From that global selection of 79 great defensive specialists, the top ten defensive point guards the league has seen emerge, players who stood out for their intensity, tactical intelligence, and ability to generate turnovers against opponents.

 1. Gary Payton

-Gary Payton holds the top spot as the best defensive point guard in history.
-Nicknamed "The Glove," he won the Defensive Player of the Year award in 1996 and was selected to the All-NBA Defensive First Team nine times.
+Gary Payton ranks first as the greatest defensive point guard in history.
+Nicknamed "The Glove," he won the Defensive Player of the Year award in 1996 and was selected nine times to the NBA All-Defensive First Team.
 His lateral quickness, active hands, and constant aggressiveness made him a nightmare for opposing point guards.
-In addition to leading the league in steals that year, he was key in the defense of the Seattle SuperSonics who reached the 1996 Finals.
+In addition to leading the league in steals that year, he was crucial in the defense of the Seattle SuperSonics who reached the 1996 Finals.

 2. Jason Kidd

 Jason Kidd stood out for his defensive intelligence and extraordinary game reading.
-He ended his career as one of the historical leaders in steals and was selected to the All-Defensive teams nine times.
+He ended his career as one of the historical leaders in steals and was selected nine times to All-Defensive teams.
 His physical strength and ability to anticipate passes allowed him to generate numerous offensive transitions from his defense.

 3. John Stockton

-John Stockton leads NBA history in steals, a testament to his defensive prowess over an extremely long career.
-With lightning-fast hands and great competitive intensity, he was chosen five times for defensive teams while leading the Utah Jazz.
+John Stockton leads the NBA history in steals, a testament to his defensive capability throughout an extremely long career.
+With lightning-fast hands and great competitive intensity, he was selected five times to defensive teams while leading the Utah Jazz.

 4. Jrue Holiday

 Jrue Holiday is one of the great defensive specialists of the modern era.
-With multiple selections to All-Defensive teams, his combination of strength, lateral quickness, and long arms allows him to neutralize the best ball handlers in the league.
-His defensive impact has been consistently acknowledged by rivals and teammates.
+With multiple selections to All-Defensive teams, his combination of strength, lateral quickness, and long arms allows him to neutralize the league's top ball handlers.
+His defensive impact has been consistently recognized by opponents and teammates.

 5. Norm Van Lier

 Norm Van Lier was one of the most intense defenders of the seventies.
-He achieved eight selections to All-Defensive teams even though the Defensive Player of the Year award did not exist during his career.
-His constant ball pressure and aggressiveness marked an era in the Chicago Bulls' defense.
+He achieved eight selections to All-Defensive teams despite the Defensive Player of the Year award not existing during his career.
+His constant pressure on the ball and aggression marked an era in the Chicago Bulls' defense.

 6. Chris Paul

 Although primarily remembered for his playmaking, Chris Paul has also been one of the most productive defensive point guards.
-He led the NBA in steals in several seasons and was selected to defensive teams nine times.
-His quickness, intelligence, and ability to steal the ball place him among the best perimeter specialists.
+He led the NBA in steals in several seasons and was selected nine times to defensive teams.
+His speed, intelligence, and ability to steal the ball place him among the best perimeter specialists.

 7. Walt Frazier

 Walt Frazier combined offensive talent with elite defense during his time with the New York Knicks.
-He was selected to the All-Defensive First Team seven times between 1969 and 1975 and played a key role in the team's championships in the seventies.
+He was selected seven times to the First-Team All-Defensive between 1969 and 1975 and played a key role in the team's championships in the seventies.

 8. Maurice Cheeks

-A Hall of Famer, Maurice Cheeks was one of the most well-rounded point guards of his generation.
-He averaged over two steals per game in his career and was selected to the All-Defensive teams five times.
-His quickness and anticipation made him a very difficult defender to beat.
+A Hall of Famer, Maurice Cheeks was one of the most complete point guards of his generation.
+He averaged over two steals per game in his career and was selected five times to All-Defensive teams.
+His speed and anticipation made him a very difficult defender to beat.

 9. Rajon Rondo

-Rajon Rondo stood out for his tremendous wingspan for the position and his instinct to anticipate passes.
+Rajon Rondo stood out for his enormous wingspan for the position and his instinct to anticipate passes.
 He was selected four times to All-Defensive teams and led the league in steals in a season.
-His activity in passing lanes was crucial to the success of the 2008 championship Boston Celtics.
+His activity in passing lanes was crucial to the success of the 2008 champion Boston Celtics.

 10. Marcus Smart